mfkiwl/RxInfer.jl/docs/src/manuals/getting-started.md

 #### Automatic inference specification

-Once we have defined our model, the next step is to use `RxInfer` API to infer quantities of interests.
+Once we have defined our model, the next step is to use `RxInfer` API to infer quantities of interest.
 To do this we can use a generic `inference` function that supports static datasets.

 ```@example coin
 result = inference(